Effective Date: June 26, 2017

-(4) When applicable, approve program's and project's approaches to HMTA based on Center's HMTA infrastructure.
+(4) When applicable, approve programs and projects approaches to HMTA based on Centers HMTA infrastructures.

-(1) Serve as the senior advisor to the Administrator on all Agency Information Technology requirements.
+(1) Serve as the senior advisor to the Administrator on all Agency IT requirements.

-(2) Identify the sourcing strategy for centrally provisioned services such as network, desktop, Web, and data center.
+(2) Identify the sourcing strategy for centrally provisioned IT services such as network, desktop, Web, and data centers.

 f.
 Mission Directorate Associate Administrators shall: